specklesystems/speckle-docs-OLD/user/interop-rhino-revit.md

 4. Check the _Attribute User Text_ panel and you should see a **<SpeckleSchema,Wall>** entry now!
 5. Repeat steps 1-4 for the curving surface on the ground floor, this time selecting the _Schema=Facewall_ option instead.

-Create a `Ground Floor` stream to send all geometry from the _Leadenhallish::Ground Floor_ layer, and receive it in your Revit file!
-Any objects that were assigned a schema will be converted as default Revit families.
+Create a new stream, name it `Ground Floor` and send all geometry from the _Leadenhallish::Ground Floor_ layer.
+In Revit, receive this stream and any objects that were assigned a schema will be converted as default Revit families.

 ![](./img-interop/rhino-revit-ground-floor.mp4)

-### Send the core brep as walls and floors
+### Send the Core Brep as Walls and Floors

 Next, we'll send try to send the core geometry as `Wall` and `Floor` surfaces.